DORNOCH AND SURROUNDING AREA

 PLACES OF INTEREST

 DORNOCH BEACH – 1/2 mile stroll away from the town you will find Dornoch beach, which is a beautiful expanse of golden sand located on the breathtaking Dornoch Firth.
 Miles of golden sand stretch from Dornoch to the mound of Loch Fleet Nature Reserve.
 This fine long blue flag beach has been given a Seaside Award Status as a clean bathing beach.
 Its a perfect location for a day out with the children or just a stroll to take in the views.
 A definite must see for anyone coming to the area.

 DORNOCH CATHEDRAL – The Cathedral is a 13th century parish church set in the heart of the Royal Burgh of Dornoch, Its stance in the middle of the town is undeniable and its beauty attracts many visitors from all over.
-Weddings are held most weekends throughout the summer and its easy to see why, with such a backdrop as the Cathedral.
+Weddings are held here most weekends throughout the summer and its easy to see why, with such a backdrop as the Cathedral.
 Visitors along with locals line the streets to watch and photograph the wedding party.

-ROYAL DORNOCH GOLF CLUB – This is a championship course, ranked No. 5 in the world and No. 1 in Scotland by Golf Digest 2016.
-Royal Dornoch is spellbinding and many golfers from all over the world make the pilgrimage to this natural links at some point in their lives.
-It is often quoted as one of the must-play courses.
+ROYAL DORNOCH GOLF COURSE – This is a championship course, ranked No. 2 in the world and No. 1 in Scotland.
+Royal Dornoch Golf Course is spellbinding and many golfers from all over the world make the pilgrimage to this natural links at some point in their lives.
+It is often quoted as one of the ‘must-play’ courses.
 Its the timeless setting that makes Royal Dornoch such a pleasing place to play golf.

 DUNROBIN CASTLE – This beautifully grand castle is the most northerly of Scotland’s great houses.
 The castle is on the east coast of the Northern Highlands overlooking the Moray Firth, just north of the towns of Dornoch and Golspie.
 The castle is most known for its remarkable architecture and its beautifully kept gardens which resemble that of a French chateau.
 Their Falconry displays in the gardens should not be missed, a real crowd pleaser.